One very big question usually asked by webmasters and online business owner is how to know if their online business doing well.

 All I needed to understand was how to rank the search engines and beat my competitors and I must tell you that barely after just one month of doing a thorough technical SEO audit my website started to experience good growth.
 Leaving that aside, It takes a lot to beat your competitors on social media.

-Most of them have spent a fortune accumulating followers and building relationship and even developed a stronger fan base.
+Most of them have spent a fortune accumulating followers and building relationships and even developed a stronger fan base.
 The only chance that you have to beat them to their own game is by optimizing your platform for search engine visibility.

 Here is an article I wrote not too long ago to this time on helping you beat your competitors in business.